 “It may not be as generally intelligent or witty as someone who is a native English speaker,” he said, but a bot might be “better for the narrow purpose of improving your pronunciation.”

-Unknown until this discussion took place, Libin recently invested in a company that makes a language learning bot.
+Although it was not widely known before this discussion took place, Libin recently invested in a company that makes a language learning bot.

 He argues that bots shouldn’t be thought of as assistants or human-like in any way.
 In his view, bots are a lot like service animals.
 They may not be great conversationalists, but they will be able to do one thing really well.